interurban/readme_updates/pulumi_docs.md

 ## Pulumi resources

-Delve deeper into our project with additional resources:
+Delve deeper into Pulumi with additional resources:

 - [Get Started with Pulumi](https://www.pulumi.com/docs/get-started/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources): Deploy a simple application in AWS, Azure, Google Cloud, or Kubernetes using Pulumi.
 - [Registry](https://www.pulumi.com/registry/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources): Search for packages and learn about the supported resources you need.
 Install the package directly into your project, browse the API documentation, and start building.